GSA/open-gsa-redesign/_apidocs/entity-hierarchy.md

 #### Generating a System Account API Key
 * Users registered with a government email address and have appropriate System Account Manager or System Account Admin role may request a system account for data access.
-* If a user satisfies the above registration criteria they will be able to access the System Accounts widget from their Workspace page after logging in.
+* If a user satisfies the above registration criteria, they will be able to access the System Accounts widget from their Workspace page after logging in.
 * The user can then select “Request System Account” from the widget and fill out the required sections with appropriate Entity-Hierarchy-Service permissions.
 * The requested system account will then need to be approved.
 After approval the user will be notified via email and they can also see the updated status in the System Account widget.
 * The user can select ‘Go to System Accounts’ in the widget from their workspace and enter a new system account password.